 This Thursday I have the privilege of presenting at JBU, invited by my friend Ken Hahn, as part of their biannual lecture series “Christian Discourses in Science & Mathematics.”
 The presentation is motivated by my understanding of the “Reconstructed Natural Theology” of Thomas F. Torrance – not apologetics in the sense of proving theology by means of science, but rather a searching out of how the sciences and other disciplines relate to one another in light of Christian Trinitarian theology.
-My title is “Galileo’s World and the nature of the (Christian) University.”
+My title is “Galileo’s World and the nature of the (Christian) University: Connecting the Circle of Subject Areas.”
 A more accurate title might be “Historical explorations toward an onto-relational theory of disciplines.”
 Hopefully that will make more sense by the end of the presentation!

-Here you can download a pdf of the slides, with presenter notes (revised March 7, although I still need to shave off another 10 minutes or so from what is given here):
+Here you can download a pdf of the slides, with presenter notes:

 Here’s the abstract: